 Figure 3: Proofing section of PowerPoint Options dialog box includes the Custom Dictionaries button

 - Click the Custom Dictionaries button (highlighted in red within Figure 3, above).
 This summons the Custom Dictionaries dialog box, as shown in Figure 4.
-Note that there is only one dictionary at this point of time named RoamingCustom.dic (highlighted in red within Figure 4).
+Note that there is only one dictionary at this point of time, named RoamingCustom.dic (highlighted in blue within Figure 4).
 However, it is entirely possible to have more than one custom dictionary.

 Figure 4: Custom Dictionaries dialog box displaying list of dictionaries

-- To edit the words within the selected RoamingCustom.dic dictionary (or any other dictionary), select it and click the Edit Word List button, as shown highlighted in blue within Figure 4, above.
+- To edit the words within the selected RoamingCustom.dic dictionary (or any other dictionary), select it and click the Edit Word List button, as shown highlighted in red within Figure 4, above.

-- This opens the RoamingCustom.dic dialog box with a list of the words in the dictionary, as shown in Figure 5.
+- This opens a dialog box with a list of words, as shown in Figure 5.